Marc Lore: The Man, The Myth, The Legend?

 (Image Source: Wharton University)

-With total retail sales hovering around $5.5 trillion, Wal-Mart captures over 6% of that, and outperforms Amazon 3:1, totaling around $364 billion in total sales, to Amazon’s $107 billion.
+With total retail sales hovering around $5.5 trillion, Wal-Mart captures over 6% of that, and outperforms Amazon 3:1, totaling around $364 billion in total sales to Amazon’s $107 billion.
 It is also by far the most entrenched retailer in the space in terms of logistics and physical footprint.
 With 5,000 locations in the US and Puerto Rico, it easily dwarfs Amazon’s purchase of Whole Food’s 432 locations.
-Now, some investors and analysts think the Whole Food’s purchase was just the tip of the iceberg, and Amazon is more focusing on the long tail of improving and delivering services/logistics planning to retailers that they would first build for Whole Foods.
+Now, some investors and analysts think the Whole Foods purchase was just the tip of the iceberg, and Amazon is more focusing on the long tail of improving and delivering services/logistics planning to retailers that they would first build for Whole Foods.
 I won't disagree with this concept and it’s definitely in Amazon’s wheelhouse, think AWS, but the word on the street is that this whole thing came to fruition after just 6 weeks, so entirely possible Amazon didn't have a master plan etched out just yet.
 When it comes to M&A to compete in a space, Wal-Mart is no stranger either...ahem Jet.com.

 However, it’s not just that Wal-Mart is huge and has the appetite to acquire more brands in fashion (ModCloth, Shoebuy, and Moosejaw) and others, as Marc explained to Recode Senior Editor Jason Del Rey at the Code Commerce conference in Las Vegas.
-It’s that Wal-Mart CEO Doug McMillon, gets that there is an arms race in the online retail space, and they aren't going to settle to be the Soviet Union’s Luna 2 (first unmanned aircraft to land on the moon), but instead, the United State’s Apollo 11.
+It’s that Wal-Mart CEO Doug McMillon gets that there is an arms race in the online retail space, and they aren't going to settle to be the Soviet Union’s Luna 2 (first unmanned aircraft to land on the moon) but instead, the United States’ Apollo 11.
 So enter Marc Lore, a successful entrepreneur and businessman who has had two hugely profitable online retail exits, to each retail superpower.
-The fact that he chose to continue to work at Wal-Mart after the acquisition, yes may have been apart of the acquisition terms, but more likely Wal-Mart’s willingness to let his style and agile management technique flourish in the digital space.
-He’s not VP, SVP, or even President of eCommerce...he is CEO.
+The fact is that he chose to continue to work at Wal-Mart after the acquisition, yes may have been a part of the acquisition terms but more likely Wal-Mart’s willingness to let his style and agile management technique flourish in the digital space.
+He’s not VP, SVP, or even President of eCommerce... he is CEO.
 Any start-up CEO would love to have an almost endless supply of working capital (in relative terms) and literally millions of employees to make pivots within weeks, instead of years.

 Wal-Mart’s Getting Technical